ShreyaPrasad1209/Data-Structures-and-Algorithm-C-/Vectors/Important Points.md

   3. Array cannot store elements of different data types.

 ### What does it mean for a vector to be synchronized?
 It means that multiple threads can modify the Vector in parallel without risk of data corruption.

+### Why Vector are synchronized?
+Vector is considered 'thread-safe' because access the the internals of the Vector is synchronized.
+When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.